An empirical study of the effect of background data size on the stability of SHapley Additive exPlanations (SHAP) for deep learning models: Abstract

 \section{Abstract}

-Nowadays, the interpretation of why a machine learning (ML) model makes certain inferences is as crucial as the accuracy of such inferences.
+Nowadays, the interpretation of why a machine learning (ML) model makes certain inferences is as crucial as accuracy.
 Some ML models like the decision tree possess inherent interpretability that can be directly comprehended by humans.
-Others like artificial neural networks (ANN), however, rely on external methods to uncover the deduction mechanism.
-SHapley Additive exPlanations (SHAP) is one of such external methods, which requires a background dataset when interpreting ANNs.
+Others like deep learning (DL) models, however, rely on external methods to uncover the deduction mechanism.
+SHapley Additive exPlanations (SHAP) is one such external method, which requires a background dataset when interpreting DL models.
 Generally, a background dataset consists of instances randomly sampled from the training dataset.
 However, the sampling size and its effect on SHAP remain to be unexplored.
-In our empirical study on the MIMIC-III dataset, we show that the two core explanations - SHAP values and variable rankings fluctuate when using different background datasets acquired from random sampling, indicating that users cannot unquestioningly trust the one-shot interpretation from SHAP.
-Luckily, such fluctuation decreases with increase of the background dataset size.
-Also, we notice an U-shape in the stability assessment of SHAP variable rankings, demonstrating that SHAP is more reliable in ranking the most and least important variables compared to moderately important ones.
-Overall, our results suggest that users should take into account how background data affects SHAP results, with improved SHAP stability as the background sample size increases.
+Our empirical study on the MIMIC-III dataset shows that the two core explanations - SHAP values and variable rankings fluctuate when using different background datasets acquired from random sampling, indicating that users cannot unquestioningly trust the interpretation from SHAP.
+Luckily, such fluctuation decreases with the increase in the background dataset size.
+Also, we notice a U-shape in the stability assessment of SHAP variable rankings, demonstrating that SHAP is more reliable in ranking the most and least important variables compared to moderately important ones.
+Overall, our results suggest that users should consider how background data affects SHAP results, with improved SHAP stability as the background sample size increases.
+Code is publicly accessible\footnote{\url{https://github.com/Han-Yuan-Med/shap-bg-size}}.